 In-Course Students-All in-course students must complete the registration procedures prior to the deadline dates as published in Section III--Schedule of Dates.

 Students who are readmitted will be advised of registration procedures.
+Questions should be directed to Undergraduate Program Services.

 MAIL MUST BE POST-MARKED ON THE DEADLINE DATE OR EARLIER TO AVOID THE ASSESSMENT OF A LATE REGISTRATION FEE.